 Like tenants, landlords in Utah also have legal rights.
 The following are the basic landlord rights within the state:

 - Collect rent on time.
 The signed rental agreement states when the rent is due and the exact amount.
-Utah landlords are entitled to on-time rent collection for the full duration of the lease
+Utah landlords are entitled to on-time rent collection for the full duration of the lease.
+You can have a clause in the lease that says, in a case of unpaid rent, you can deduct up to a month's rent from the security deposit.

 - Be reimbursed for excessive property damage.
 As we’ve mentioned, normal wear and tear is inevitable, but excessive property damage by neglect or misuse is solely the tenant’s responsibility.
 The landlord may deduct repair costs from the security deposit